NEFU-CVRG/DS-YOLO/README.md

 # Other

 We have placed the improved module in `ultralytics\nn\extra_modules\block.py` for the readers' reference.
+And we provide a link to the code used in the comparison experiment.

 The source code reference link is as follows: